anazawa/sgfgrove/sgfgrove/gametree.md

 ## Description

-Given a SGF game tree array, creates a new `SGFGrove.collection.gameTree` object that inherits all methods from `SGFGrove.collection.gameTree.node`.
+Given a SGF game tree array, creates a new `SGFGrove.gameTree` object that inherits all methods from `SGFGrove.gameTree.node`.
 Returns the root node of the game tree.

 All the descendant nodes of the root node inherit from the root: